PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

         "VISA")
 ```

-Full examples:

-* [Example](https://github.com/PayOnlineSystem/PayOnline.AndroidSample) of using Google Pay API from PayOnline
+Full example you can find at [PayOnline.AndroidSample](https://github.com/PayOnlineSystem/PayOnline.AndroidSample) github repository.

-* [Example](https://github.com/google-pay/android-quickstart) of using Google Pay API from Google.
+Also you can see [Example](https://github.com/google-pay/android-quickstart) of using Google Pay API from Google.

 When implement Google Pay integration use: